pozdeyevlab/clinvar-tc/aou_methods/README.md

 snakemake --cores 1 --configfile config.yaml
 ```

-This will generate the following directories in the default output directory
+This will generate the following files in the default output directory
 * dev_output/logistic_regression_and_overlap/variant_summary.tsv
 * dev_output/logistic_regression_and_overlap/logistic_regression.tsv